Kairotic/coding-with-knots/quipu.md

 The original idea of the pixelquipu was the attempt to fit all the quipus on a single page for viewing, as it represents them with the absolute minimum pixels required.
-So finally, Figures 4 and 9 display pendant colour and entropy for all 247 quipu we have the data for.
+So finally, figures 4 and 9 display pendant colour and entropy for all 247 quipu we have the data for.

 ![All 247 quipu in the collection](figures/all.png)